MS in Architecture / History and Theory - Admissions

 Statement of purpose.
 This statement should clearly articulate your goals and the extent to which the MS in Architecture program can be expected to prepare you for those objectives.
 The statement should also describe your background and experience in architecture or an allied discipline (or related experience appropriate to the program), as well as preparation for advanced work in the history and theory of architecture.
 This statement must also include a proposed research focus.

 Writing sample: We request that you provide a sample of your research work electronically, as described below.
 This writing sample should include evidence of your preparation for study in the history and theory of architecture and is usually a research paper done in an academic context.
+Upload this into the Portfolio section of the online application.

 - Required file format: PDF - hardcopy documents will not be accepted or returned.
 Portfolios should be designed and formatted for on-screen viewing.